ericbgauch/PLP_5N_PROJ1/README.md

 In order to compile this tex fiile to a pdf you must have LaTeX installed.
 There are different versions for each OS and they can be found at: http://www.latex-project.org/get/

-After installing, in your terminal `cd` into your project's repository and simply run `pdflatex trabalho.tex` and **trabalho.pdf** will be created.
+After installing, in your terminal `cd` into your project's repository and simply run `make` and **trabalho.pdf** will be created.

 > *Note:* A few additional packages may be required in order to compile this project.
 Just follow the compiler's messages